Sundial compass

 English Sundial Compass late 18th/early 19th C

-The design evolved into the 20th C with companies like Silva producing a very compact Sun Watch.
+The designs were simplified and evolved into the 20th C, with companies like Silva producing a very compact Sun Watch.

 silva-huntsman-sun-watch-compass